 You could work with other US volunteers or volunteers from around the world.
 More independent volunteers may want to work more with community members, which may or may not require language proficiency.
 As you investigate program options, be sure to inquire with whom you will be working.

 Some volunteer programs offer homestays while others house volunteers together in a home, apartment, or hostel.
 Some short-term programs feature more rustic accommodations in a community center or school gymnasium.
 Your housing option may affect the level of language and cultural immersion on your program.

 Evaluating volunteer abroad programs: A set of good principles and practices for volunteer programs developed by the International Volunteer Programs Association

 TransitionsAbroad: Explains benefits of volunteering with an organization and where fees go

 Are you interested in social justice?
 A major that requires community work?
 Volunteering for a community-based organization?
 The Community Engagement Scholars Program may be for you.
-The program requires community engagement volunteer hours, service-learning coursework, a series of reflection papers, and a final project and seminar.
+The program requires community engagement volunteer hours, community engagement coursework, a series of reflection papers, and a final project and seminar.
 Volunteer abroad hours may count toward this program's requirements.

 Contact the Center for Community-Engaged Learning to attend an information session.